ashlink11/ashlink11-original-web-app-template/README.md

 # Process

 1. Set up local files
-2. Set up Development environment
+2. Set up development environment
 3. Set up build process & deploy to production

 Sidenote: I made a [very detailed yet completely unedited process doc](./process_beginners.md) for absolute beginners to follow what I did command-by-command including all of my CLI output.
 You can refer to this if you have more questions about my setup process.
 It's messy, but I never know if it would help out.
 You can see how many times I messed up and what I had to do to fix things.

 ***

-# Set up local files
+# Set up Local Files

 ### Create the folder for my web app and move into it